cdk8s-team/cdk8s-plus/rotate.md

     2. `yarn projen`
     3. `yarn rotate-cdk8s-plus`

 12. Create a PR for the new branch, review then merge into cdk8s/master branch.
+(See [example](https://github.com/cdk8s-team/cdk8s/pull/1988))

 ## :four: Update Ops